 Geddes work as a director, (he’s also a prolific producer and owns Foresite Features), has been varied.
 From the fairly raw backwoods cannibal flick Scarce to the highly stylized Hellmouth.
 Creep Nation continues that trend with a plot that’s a hybrid of deep web horror and revenge thriller with a Psycho style plot shift in the middle.
 This isn’t a spoiler BTW, the film’s own publicity gives it away.

-We’ve seen plenty of films about dark web voyeur and snuff film rings, that’s not new.
-However most have played up the torture/horror aspects of the plot.
+We’ve seen plenty of films about dark web voyeurs and snuff film rings, that’s not new.
+However, most have played up the torture/horror aspects of the plot.
 Creep Nation is more like a thriller as it unfolds.
 First through Sophia’s disappearance and death, then into Aaron’s revenge.

 Creep Nation recently played The Canadian Film Fest in Toronto.
 It appears to be already available in the US under the title Scare-Bnb.